equinor/APS-Facies/docs/APS user guide/APS toolbox/README.md

 ---
 title: APS toolbox
 ---
 A collection of help scripts is available from the APS installation.
-They can be of help to- Create probability logs
+They can be of help to

+- Create probability logs

 - Create probability trends